-Martijn van de Hel works as a lawyer in the fields of Dutch and European competition rules, procurement law and consumer law.
+Martijn van de Hel works as a lawyer in the fields of Dutch and European competition rules, state aid and procurement law.

 Martijn specialises in assisting companies in investigations of the ACM (Netherlands Authority for Consumers & Markets) and the European Commission.
 He was admitted to the bar in 2001 and has since been involved in numerous cartel proceedings (including dawn raids and requests for leniency) and investigations into compliance with consumer rules.
 Recent successes include the high-profile quashing of the fines imposed on traders at foreclosure auctions and of the fines imposed in the cold-storage industry.
 He also advises companies on cartel-related damage claims (follow-on claims).